What Is the Statute of Limitations for Personal injury Cases in California?

-For example, in California, the statute of limitations for the breach of a written contract is four years from the date of breach.
+For example, in California, the statute of limitations for the breach of a written contract is four years from the date of the breach.
 The time limit for personal injury cases in California, on the other hand, is two years from the date of injury.

 Two Years Doesn’t Seem Like Very Long - Are There Any Exceptions?

 24 months is not very long to bring forth a claim in the state of California, and what’s more, there are some situations where an injured person doesn’t even learn of their injuries until well after the accident has happened, making the two-year statute seem unjust.

 To fix this problem, California has a “discovery rule,” which holds that the statute of limitations is either two years from the date of injury or one year from the date that the injury is discovered.